 - In this context, the expected compensation of managers exerting low effort exceeds their productivity.
-They earn informational rents, at the expanses of the efficient managers exerting high effort. - This situation is beneficial for the inefficient managers who would not have been hired in the first best, but it is socially costly, as it increases the vulnerability of the innovative sector and the aggregate loss in case of shock.
+They earn informational rents, at the expense of the efficient managers exerting large effort. - This situation is beneficial for the inefficient managers who would not have been hired in the first best, but it is socially costly, as it increases the vulnerability of the innovative sector and the aggregate loss in case of shock.

 While our theoretical model could also be applied to nonfinancial innovations, it is particularly appropriate to describe and analyze the dynamics of innovations in the finance sector.
-Three of the most important features of financial innovations play a key role in our analysis: First, risk-control and management are key to the success of financial innovations, and it is precisely these activities which the managers of our model are in charge of.
-Second, the complexity and nonphysical nature of financial innovations make it difficult for outside investors to observe finance sector managers actions, which generates moral hazard, as in our model.
+Three of the most important features of financial innovations play a key role in our analysis: First, risk control and management are key to the success of financial innovations, and the managers of our model are in charge of these activities.
+Second, the complexity and nonphysical nature of financial innovations make it difficult for outside investors to observe finance sector managers actions, generating moral hazard, as in our model.
 Third, when financial innovations prove to be weak, this generates severe losses for a large cross-section of financial institutions, again as in our model.

-Our theoretical analysis shows that, with imperfect markets, the equilibrium size of the financial sector can exceed its first best counterpart, as in Bolton et al (2013) and Atkeson et al (2013).
+Our theoretical analysis shows that, with imperfect markets, the equilibrium size of the financial sector can exceed its first-best counterpart, as in Bolton, Santos, and Scheinkman (2013) and Atkeson, Eisfeldt, and Weill (2013).
 Yet, our analysis and theirs involve markedly different economic mechanisms.
-In our paper it is the entry of managers exerting low-risk prevention effort that inflates the financial sector, while in Bolton et al (2013) it is the fact that dealer's entry in the opaque OTC market worsens adverse selection in the transparent market, and in Atkeson et al (2013) entry is excessive because of congestion externalities.
+In our paper it is the entry of managers exerting low risk prevention effort that inflates the financial sector, while in Bolton, Santos, and Scheinkman (2013) it is the fact that dealer's entry in the opaque OTC market worsens adverse selection in the transparent market, and, in Atkeson, Eisfeldt, and Weill (2013), entry is excessive because of congestion externalities.

-Our model involves learning, as in Diamond (1991), Noe and Rebello (2012), Persons and Warther (1997) and Berk and Green (2004).
+Our model involves learning, as in Diamond (1991), Noe and Rebello (forthcoming), Persons and Warther (1997), and Berk and Green (2004).
 Again, our analysis involves very different economic mechanisms, and generates qualitatively different results.
-In particular, Diamond (1991)'s result that agents are less likely to be of the risky type after good performance contrasts with our result that risk-prevention standards decline after good performance.
-Similarly, while in Noe and Rebello (2012) the incentives of the agent improve as the firm is perceived to be less vulnerable, in our model it is the opposite.
-Also, while in Persons and Warther (1997) there is positive skewness in the distribution of outcomes across innovations, so that most innovations perform worse than expected, in our analysis, there is negative skewness: after good performance, managers switch to low risk-prevention, creating the risk of unlikely but large aggregate losses.
+In particular, Diamond's (1991) result that agents are less likely to be of the risky type after good performance contrasts with our result that risk prevention standards decline after good performance.
+Similarly, while in Noe and Rebello (forthcoming) the incentives of the agent improve as the firm is perceived to be less vulnerable, in our model it is the opposite.
+Also, while in Persons and Warther (1997) there is positive skewness in the distribution of outcomes across innovations, so that most innovations perform worse than expected, in our analysis, there is negative skewness: after good performance, managers switch to low risk prevention, creating the risk of unlikely but large aggregate losses.
 Finally, in Berk and Green (2004), learning about the skills of an individual manager drives the amount of funds this manager is entrusted with.
 In contrast, we model learning about the industry, driving the aggregate amount of funds delegated to managers.
-In this context, unlike in Berk and Green (2004), aggregate industry risk varies reflecting i) the likelihood that the industry is strong and ii) the aggregate level of risk-prevention effort.
+In this context, unlike in that of Berk and Green (2004), aggregate industry risk varies reflecting i) the likelihood that the industry is strong and ii) the aggregate level of risk prevention effort.